KingNoran/DSA-Challenge/prime/README.md

 # Experience

 I definitely learned something new today.
 Perhaps the earlier method that I mentioned was far too lazy and complacent of a mindset to have.
 I must find balance between thinking too much and thinking too less.

+I also learned how to optimize it by squaring the number so that the unnecessary numbers may be dismissed.